 The archive: The database currently contains digitalized artworks and other artefacts from about 600 artists from 42 countries, 3000 images, and short descriptions of about 500 artworks.
 The artworks are primary paper works (pictures, drawings, collages, letters, and texts), but there are also a number of audiotapes, videotapes, and assemblages (three-dimensional collages).
 The digitized content is increasing, as we are currently working our way through the archive, and we expect that the final database will contain about 10.000 artworks with 8000 images.

-The mapping of Mogens Otto Nielsen’s mail art archive is a research project cooperation between Art historian and PhD Fellow Theis Vallø Madsen, Aarhus University, KUNSTEN Museum of Modern Art, Share Play, Seismonaut, Wizarts Inc, Kollision, Teater Katapult, Holstebro Art Museum, Natural History Museum Aarhus, and Meaning Making Experience (MMEx).
-Later this year the archive will be included in Danish Broadcasting Corporation’s CHAOS database (Cultural Heritage Archive Open System).
+The mapping of Mogens Otto Nielsen’s mail art archive is a research project cooperation between Art historian and PhD Fellow Theis Vallø Madsen, Aarhus University, KUNSTEN Museum of Modern Art, Kollision, Teater Katapult, Museum of Eastern Jutland, Natural History Museum in Aarhus, and Meaning Making Experience (MMEx).
+In 2014, the archive will be included in Danish Broadcasting Corporation’s CHAOS database (Cultural Heritage Archive Open System).
+The PhD research project is funded by The New Carlsberg Foundation, and “Mapping the Archive” is funded by Share Play (European Regional Development Fund) and More.Creative.